 We are a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal, or GI, diseases.
-Our initial approved products, VOQUEZNA TRIPLE PAKTM and VOQUEZNA DUAL PAKTM, and our current product candidate, VOQUEZNATM, contain vonoprazan, an oral small molecule potassium-competitive acid blocker, or PCAB.
+Our approved products, VOQUEZNA®, VOQUEZNA® TRIPLE PAK® and VOQUEZNA® DUAL PAK®, contain vonoprazan, an oral small molecule potassium-competitive acid blocker, or PCAB.
 PCABs are a novel class of medicines that block acid secretion in the stomach.
 Vonoprazan is the first gastric anti-secretory agent from a novel class approved in the United States, Europe, or Canada in over 30 years, and has shown rapid, potent, and durable anti-secretory effects.
-Vonoprazan has also demonstrated clinical benefits over the current standard of care as a single agent in the treatment of erosive gastroesophageal reflux disease, or erosive GERD, and in combination with antibiotics for the treatment of Helicobacter pylori, or H. pylori, infection.
+Vonoprazan has also demonstrated clinical benefits over the current standard of care as a single agent in the treatment of erosive gastroesophageal reflux disease, or Erosive GERD, and in combination with antibiotics for the treatment of Helicobacter pylori, or H. pylori, infection.
 Takeda Pharmaceutical Company Limited, or Takeda, developed vonoprazan and has received marketing approval in numerous countries in Asia and Latin America as well as Russia.
 Vonoprazan generated approximately \$850 million in net sales in its seventh full year on the market since its approval in Japan in late 2014.
 In May 2019, we in-licensed the U.S., European, and Canadian rights to vonoprazan from Takeda.

-In 2021 we reported positive topline data from two pivotal Phase 3 clinical trials for vonoprazan: one for the treatment of H. pylori infection, or PHALCON-HP, and a second for the treatment of erosive GERD, also known as erosive esophagitis or EE, PHALCON-EE.
-In April 2021, we reported positive topline data from PHALCON-HP, and in October 2021, we reported positive topline data from PHALCON-EE.
-These data are supplemented by the extensive existing clinical data generated by Takeda as part of their development program for vonoprazan in Japan and other markets.
+In 2021 we reported positive topline data from two pivotal Phase 3 clinical trials for vonoprazan: one for the treatment of H. pylori infection, or PHALCON-HP, and a second for the treatment of Erosive GERD, or PHALCON-EE.
+These data are supplemented by the extensive existing clinical data generated by Takeda as part of its development program for vonoprazan in Japan and other markets.
 In September 2021, we submitted two new drug applications, or NDAs, for combination packs that contain vonoprazan for the treatment of H. pylori infection in adults, one in combination with amoxicillin and clarithromycin (vonoprazan triple therapy) and the other in combination with amoxicillin alone (vonoprazan dual therapy).
 In May 2022, the U.S. Food and Drug Administration, or FDA, approved the NDAs for vonoprazan triple therapy, under the brand name VOQUEZNA TRIPLE PAK, and vonoprazan dual therapy, under the brand name VOQUEZNA DUAL PAK.
-Prior to these approvals, in May 2021, we received qualified infectious disease product, or QIDP, designations for VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK, which, upon approval of these products, added five years of regulatory exclusivity to the five years of new chemical entity, or NCE, exclusivity for vonoprazan to which these products were, and future products we develop containing vonoprazan will be, entitled.
+Based on our qualified infectious disease product, or QIDP, designations for VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK, we received an extension of the five years of the new chemical entity, or NCE, exclusivity based on the vonoprazan component in those NDAs.
+We believe the extended NCE exclusivity should apply to any other approved or future products containing vonoprazan we develop and for which we obtain FDA approval.